 This is where Robin Hood met Friar Tuck, so it sometimes has the nickname Friar Tuck’s Well.

 Local legends suggest that Friar Tuck lived in his hermitage on the remains of a moat just before the spring head of the well.
 He also is said to have cursed the springs and made them dry for seven years at a time!

 This well was said to be used by the locals to collect water as well as being a pagan site.

-At the site you can see the mossy stone steps where the water used to cascade, the well chamber and a sometimes a small body of water where it would have been.
+At the site, you can see the mossy stone steps where the water used to cascade, the well chamber, and sometimes a small body of water where it would have been.
 Although some believe the curse still stands which dries it up!

 Robin Hood is also thought to have met Little John nearby for the first time.
 This is where they had their legendary fight on the bridge!

 Friar Tuck’s Well is FREE to visit and open 24 hours a day – you may have to walk a while into the grove to look out for it!

 There are two connections in this quaint village of Nottinghamshire with Robin Hood.
 In Robin Hood’s time, Papplewick was almost like the headquarters of the medieval foresters guild.

 The first is St James’ Church which sits on the grounds of Papplewick Hall.
 It’s another churchyard that has ancient yew trees and Robin Hood is meant to have used to make staves for his bow.

 There is also a legend that Alan-a-Dale, one of Robin Hood’s men, was married here.